Cataract surgery

 Alternatives to cataract surgery

-If you have a cataract, replacing your cloudy lens with a new one is the only way to restore your vision.
-But you may not need or want to have surgery straight away.
+If you have a cataract, surgery to replace your cloudy lens with a new one is the only way to restore your vision.
+But you may not need or want to have surgery straightaway.

 More on this topic